hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 <img src="../img/wt_pca.png" width="700">

-#### Example PCA2
+#### Example PCA

-In this next example, the metadata for the experiment is displayed below.
+In this example, the metadata for the experiment is displayed below.
 The main condition of interest is `treatment`.

 <img src="../img/example_metadata.png" width="600">